-- Mold contractors (including both Assessors and Remediators) almost always overlook problems in the AC and ducting. - Since most of the time, in homes without visible mold problems, it is mold in the AC and ducting that is making people irritated or sick, it is imperative to be able to assess mold problems in AC and ducting. - "Elevated Mold Spores" in air sample test results from multiple areas of the home, the first thing that should come to mind is mold problems with the AC and/or ducting.
+- Mold contractors (including both Assessors and Remediators) almost always overlook problems in the AC and ducting. - Since most of the time, in homes without visible mold problems, it is mold in the AC and ducting that is making people irritated or sick, it is imperative to be able to assess mold problems in AC and ducting. - When you see the term "Elevated Mold Spores" in air sample test results from multiple areas of the home, the first thing that should come to mind is mold problems with the AC and/or ducting.